dokku/dokku/docs/nginx.md

 Please note that the maximum upload file size is 1mb(which is the Nginx default), to increase the same you will need to add a custom directive (client_max_body_size) using the [Dokku nginx vhosts custom configuration plugin](https://github.com/neam/dokku-nginx-vhosts-custom-configuration).

-For example, to increasing the upload limit to 10mb for your container you would need to add "client_max_body_size 10m;" in the additional include file (nginx.inc.conf as per the plugin installation guide).
+For example, to increase the upload limit to 10mb for your container you would need to add "client_max_body_size 10m;" in the additional include file (nginx.inc.conf as per the plugin installation guide).

+**Note**: You can similarly add other directives to make container specific Nginx configurations (like Keep-Alive, etc.).

 ## Disabling VHOSTS